DHTMLX/gantt-docs/data/api/refs/gantt.md

 <div class='h2'>Templates</div>

 {{api
-- api/gantt_api_date_template.md - specifies the format of dates that are set by means of API methods.
-Used to parse incoming dates
 - api/gantt_date_grid_template.md - specifies the content of start date or end date columns in grid
 - api/gantt_date_scale_template.md - specifies the date format of the time scale (X-Axis)
 - api/gantt_drag_link_template.md - specifies the text of tooltips that are displayed when the user creates a new dependency link